What is the Excellence in Teaching Award?

-The deadline for program nominations is noon (CST), Thursday, December 12, 2019.
+The deadline for program nominations is December 11, 2020.

 For more information about internal review and nomination procedures, please contact your Director of Graduate Studies (DGS) or designated program support staff.
 If you have additional questions, contact the Graduate School Fellowship Office.

 Each eligible graduate program may submit one nomination for a masters student, and one nomination for a doctoral student.
 Each nomination should be submitted as a single PDF, sent to the Graduate School Fellowship Office.
 If submitting two nominations, two separate PDFs should be attached.
 An email response will be sent acknowledging receipt of nomination(s).

 - Letter of Support from the Department Chair or Head

 - Include description of any departmental honors awarded to the student for excellence in teaching.

 - Current Curriculum Vitae

 - Nominee’s Teaching Portfolio: maximum of six pages double spaced, 12-point font, and must include the following components (a-f ) as headers:

 a.)
 Teaching Statement Philosophy

 b.)
 Evidence of Instructional Design, Innovation, and Delivery, Course Management, and Student Learning